 Season three’s key plot points included Hadleigh and new wife Jennifer getting to grips with married life, including a major argument mid way through the run, the heart of the matter being that there is always something more important in Hadleigh’s life than anything else – Medford Park.
 Jennifer’s father Charlie also has quite a few run ins with Hadleigh.
 Quite a few of the storylines are almost stand alone episodes, with a few continuing threads peppered through them, such as Hadleigh and Jennifer wondering about the activities of their mysterious manservant Sutton and Hadleigh trying to help out his god-daughter who is having problems at school.

-In the fourth season its a time of enormous change for Hadleigh, not only is his marriage on the verge of collapse, Jennifer spends much of the season in the United States (Hilary Dwyer who played Jennifer had clearly either been unavaible or unwilling to commit to this season) and it almost looks like Hadleigh could even lose the estate itself.
+In the fourth season its a time of enormous change for Hadleigh, not only is his marriage on the verge of collapse (and indeed before the half way mark he and Jennifer are divorced), Jennifer spends much of the season in the United States (Hilary Dwyer who played Jennifer had recently given up acting to concentrate on the acting agency she had set up with husband Duncan Heath) and it almost looks like Hadleigh could even lose the estate itself.
 Other key plot lines see James paying a visit to Hong Kong to sell a diamond and also a film company taking over the Hall.

 Made for Yorkshire TV Hadleigh is a strong drama series, very typical of the 1970’s, strong plotting and time for storylines to unroll naturally.